best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ## Give consistent feedback

 You might formalise your review using a template, to ensure that review is consistent within a project.
 Templates are useful for setting criteria to review against.
 You should tailor any template to reflect the scope of your review.
 For example, small regular reviews may focus on smaller aspects of the analysis compared to a large project-wide review.
-The general example below is written in Markdown, so that it can be used in version control platform merge requests:
+The general example below is written in Markdown, so that it can be used in version control platform Merge or Pull requests:

 ```{code-block} md